What is a Chromosome? Type, Discover, Functions, Structure

 What is a Bacterial chromosome?

-In bacteria and blue-green algae, the hereditary material DNA is organised into a single circular chromosome.
+The hereditary material DNA is organized into a single circular chromosome in bacteria and blue-green algae.
 It is formed of DNA alone without proteins.

-During cell division, the chromatin threads condense into a district of the darkly stained individualised protoplasmic body called chromosome (Waldeyer 1888).
+During cell division, the chromatin threads condense into a district of the darkly stained individualized protoplasmic body called Chromosome (Waldeyer 1888).

 Shape –

-The anaphase chromosome may appear as a rod Shaped twisted or spiral curved or filamentous.
-The chromosome may be of equal thickness throughout or constructed at places.
+The anaphase chromosome may appear as a rod-shaped twisted spiral that is curved or filamentous.
+The Chromosome may be of equal thickness throughout or constructed at places.

-The shape of the chromosome is usually determined by the type and position of the centromere.
-Depending upon the position of the centromere the chromosomes in anaphase may assume the form of rod J or V.
+The centromere’s type and position usually determine the Chromosome’s shape.
+Depending upon the position of the centromere, the chromosomes in anaphase may assume the form of rod J or V.

 Chromosome size –

-These are exactly similar in shape size and location to the centromere.
+These are identical in shape, size, and location to the centromere.
 Individuals with paired chromosomes are called diploid.
-Each cell of the body contains a diploid set of chromosomes (2n).
+Each body cell contains a diploid set of chromosomes (2n).

 The number of chromosomes Is constant for a species and is species-specific.